 Furthermore, when consulting on planning matters, it is not the quantity of comments registered but the relevance of the planning-related arguments contained within them that are important.
-As an LPA, the Council need to balance the views of all sides in forming their decisions.
-The Council will clearly document how they have reached their decisions to demonstrate how all comments have been considered.
+As an LPA, the Council needs to balance the views of all sides in forming their decisions.
+The Council will clearly document how decisions have been reached to demonstrate how all comments have been considered.
 These are called Feedback Mechanisms.